ivan117-sys/Finance-app-frontend/README.md

-# Finance-app-frontend made in React, deployed to Netlify.
+# Finance-app-frontend made in React.